- Feature Links

 While we still highly encourage the use of our online portal for payments and form submittals, processing fees have resumed as of August 15, 2020.
 Please see below for specific service information.

 Payments can be mailed, dropped off using the City Hall drive-through or night depository box, paid online or called in using 1-844-598-3636.

 Use the online portal and follow the direction for account setup and submission or call 678-421-2027 for assistance.

 Submit request online.
 Call 678-421-2069 if any questions.

 Sanitation and recycling will remain on schedule, with a few alterations to service.
 Glass recycling drop-off has been moved from the Public Works lobby to the Public Works parking lot.
 Bulk item collection, which had been halted during the Shelter at Home Order, is back.
 Advanced Disposal will collect either one bulk household furniture item per week or up to 5 extra bags that will not fit in a trash cart per week if scheduled at least before 3 p.m. the day prior to a customer’s regularly scheduled pick-up day.
 Customers may submit requests for bulk-item pickup or report missed pickups at the new sanitation number 678-495-0058, which connects directly with Advanced Disposal.
 Other requests or concerns can be submitted 24/7 through the city's Request Tracker.

-The Municipal Court Office is now open.
-Court cases are being rescheduled with a modified court calendar to adhere to social distancing due to concerns with COVID-19.
+The Municipal Court Office is now open and we continue to follow social distancing guidelines.
 Only defendants will be permitted on the premises.
 Please click here for more information.
 To pay municipal court citations, please reference the above “Service Assistance” instructions.